Infants are 40 times more likely

 More infants die in adult beds than anywhere else.
 Infants can become stuck in blankets or pillows, and without control of their neck muscles, it can lead to suffocation and accidental death.
 Anyone sharing the bed with the infant can also accidentally roll over and suffocate the child – this includes adults, other siblings or even pets.

 Unsafe sleep practices, including co-sleeping, continue to be a leading cause of preventable infant deaths in our community.
-In fact, 21 Tampa Bay infants died from unsafe sleep practices in 2019.
+In fact, about 11 Tampa Bay infants died from unsafe sleep practices in 2021.

 Always follow the ABCs of safe sleep.

 Babies should always be put to sleep Alone, on their Backs, and in a Crib.
 The ABCs of safe sleep minimize the risk of the infant suffocating, especially if they have not yet developed neck muscle control.

 Place your baby’s crib or a bassinet in your room while they are an infant.
 It offers the same benefits of bonding without the risks.

 Even one preventable child death is too many.

 - Never co-sleep.
 Co-sleeping, which means having babies sleep in the same bed as parents, siblings or caregivers, is often the cause of sleep-related infant death.
 When co-sleeping, a baby may suffocate if an adult unintentionally rolls on top of them or if the baby is up against a pillow or blanket.